Kronuz/Xapiand/docs/_docs/manipulation.md

 PUT /twitter/user/John

 {
-  "name": "John"
+  "name": "John Doe"
 }
 ```
 {% endcapture %}
 {% include curl.html req=req %}

-The above will index the specified document into the customer index, with the
+The above will index the specified document into the user index, with the ID of
-ID of `John`.
+`John`.
 If we then executed the above command again with a different (or same)
 document, Xapiand will replace (i.e. reindex) a new document on top of the
 existing one with the ID of `John`: